simonehagey/orbdot/docs/source/models.rst

 At any given time, the star's radial velocity depends on the planet's position in its orbit, defined by the true anomaly :math:`\phi`, and the systemic velocity along the line-of-sight, denoted as :math:`\gamma`.
 When measurements from multiple instruments are combined, it is standard practice to fit the systemic velocity individually for each source to account for instrumental variations, denoted :math:`\gamma_i`.

-The OrbDot models also include first and second-order acceleration terms, :math:`\dot{\gamma}` and :math:`\ddot{\gamma}` respectively, to accommodate potential perturbations from an outer, non-resonant companion planet with an orbital period longer than the observational baseline.
-Thus, the total observed radial velocity signal is:
+The OrbDot radial velocity models also include first and second-order acceleration terms, :math:`\dot{\gamma}` and :math:`\ddot{\gamma}` respectively, to accommodate potential perturbations from an outer, non-resonant companion planet with an orbital period longer than the observational baseline.
+The total observed radial velocity signal is:

 .. math::
     v_r = K[\cos{(\phi\left(t\right)+\omega_p)}+e\cos{\omega_p}] + \gamma_i